Richmond, Virginia could finally have casino gambling, bringing an end to its century-long resistance to the idea.

-The Pamunkey Indian Tribe has been designated as the preferred casino partner for the City of Richmond.
 Richmond is one of five casino host cities that are approved to offer casino gambling.
 It joins:

 Although the other four cities all voted in favor of casinos in November 2020, Richmond elected to have its casino referendum as part of 2021 Election Day.
 This November, voters in Richmond will decide whether or not they want a casino.
 Meanwhile, the Richmond City Council is settling on which casino project is the best option.

-After June 1: Richmond officials can submit their preferred casino partner information for preliminary review by the Virginia Lottery
+After June 1: Richmond officials can submit their preferred casino partner information for preliminary review by the Virginia Lottery.

 August 2021: Deadline to order a referendum for the General Election

-November 2021: General Election
+Nov.
+2: General Election

 Early December 2021: Election results certified by the Secretary of State